William Shatner: Performances of songs on television and in films

 Several of the movies in which Shatner participated featured him in a musical context.
 In the closing scene of Free Enterprise, he recited an oration of Mark Antony's from Julius Caesar over a rap delivered by The Rated R, a duet listed in the movie's credits as "No Tears for Caesar".
 In Miss Congeniality, he performed the song "Miss United States", which was included in the movie's soundtrack album.
 He contributed the voice of Buzz Lightyear to the Star Command anthem "To Infinity And Beyond" in the 2000 film Buzz Lightyear of Star Command: The Adventure Begins.

 In 2007, one of Shatner's albums, Has Been, was taken up by the writer and choreographer Margo Sappington (notable for her work on Oh!
 Calcutta!) as the basis for a dance project, Common People, created for the Milwaukee Ballet.
 Shatner attended the premiere of the work and arranged for it to be filmed.
 The resulting feature documentary, William Shatner's Gonzo Ballet, was favourably received when it was unveiled at the Nashville Film Festival on April 17, 2009.

 In addition to treating songs with apparently serious intent, Shatner has sometimes offered performances which, like many passages from his memoirs, are exercises in self-mockery.
 Instances include his versions of the five nominees in the Best Song from a Movie category at the 1992 MTV Movie Awards.
 He also mined this vein of self-deprecating comedy as the lynchpin of Priceline's television advertising campaign.
 In one commercial for the company, he joined with his frequent collaborator Ben Folds in an ironic version of the Diana Ross hit "Do You Know Where You're Going To?".

-Space career
+Suborbital flight

 Space Shuttle Discovery

-Ever since its Apollo 15 lunar mission, NASA has woken up its astronauts with specially tailored recordings.
+Ever since its Apollo 15 lunar mission, NASA has awakened its astronauts with specially tailored recordings.
 On March 7, 2011, the crew of STS-133 on the Space Shuttle Discovery began their last day docked to the International Space Station with Alexander Courage's title theme for Star Trek and Shatner reciting an adapted version of the show's famous introduction: "Space, the final frontier.
 These have been the voyages of the Space Shuttle Discovery.
 Her 30-year mission: To seek out new science.
 To build new outposts.
 To bring nations together on the final frontier.
 To boldly go, and do, what no spacecraft has done before."